lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 _Iris tilts her head, her cheeks rosy from the complimments and the alcohol._

-> I’m also half archidemon, if that helps?
+> I'm also half archidemon, if that helps?

 **Zander** _(18-Aug-18 03:49 PM)_